 Welcome!
-My name is Allie Verrilli (she/her) and I am a PhD Candidate in Political Science at the University of Texas at Austin.
+My name is Allie Verrilli (she/her) and I am a Postdoctoral Fellow in Public Policy and Government at the Colby College.
+I received my PhD in Government from the University of Texas at Austin in 2026.

-My research centers on the politics of spatial inequality with a particular focus on urban politics, gentrification, race, housing, and policing.
-In my dissertation, I examine under what conditions gentrification influences local political behavior.
-I argue that gentrifiers are a politically significant group whose race and class positionality and neighborhood perceptions lead to heightened political engagement and distinct political attitudes.
-This engagement, in turn, influences public goods provision and public policy with consequences for local communities.
+My research centers on the politics of spatial inequality with a particular focus on local politics, gentrification, race, housing, and policing.
+In my dissertation, Unequal Ground: Gentrifiers and the Local Politics of Privilege, I examine under what conditions gentrification influences local political behavior.
+I argue that gentrifiers’ dissatisfaction with neighborhood conditions and belief in future development motivates political engagement and distinct political attitudes.
+This engagement, in turn, shapes politics and policy with consequences for local governance and communities.

 Prior to graduate school, I received my B.A. in Political Science from the University of Notre Dame.
 I then worked as a paralegal at a civil rights law firm in Washington, D.C.